![]() |

 The Pennsy (background) after the Pearl Harbor attack.
 Image Retrieved From: www.history.navy.mil |

-Compared to other vessels, USS Pennsylvania suffered relatively minor damage during the attack and was back on duty by April 1942.
+Compared to other vessels, USS Pennsylvania suffered relatively minor damage during the attack and was back on patrol by April 1942.
 Her armament now consisted of her main 14 inch guns along with sixteen 5 inch guns, and 100 anti-aircraft guns.
 Once again a force to be reckoned with, she served with distinction throughout the Pacific Theater.
 From the Aleutian Islands to Okinawa, Pennsy’s guns avenged the losses sustained at Pearl Harbor.

-On August 12, 1945, Pennsylvania was hit by a torpedo that killed 20 of her crew and almost sank the ship.
+On August 12, 1945, Pennsylvania was hit by a torpedo that killed 20 crewmen and almost sank the ship.
 This bestowed the distinction of being the last ship of significance to be damaged by enemy action during the war.
 News of Japan's surrender would come just two days later.
 After a precarious journey back to the United States for repairs, the ship was deemed obsolete and only repairs needed to keep her afloat were initiated.
 USS Pennsylvania was then prepared for her final mission.

 USS Pennsylvania bombarding Japanese position at Guam in 1944 Image Retrieved From: www.history.navy.mil |

 In July 1946, Pennsy, along with other damaged, captured, or obsolete ships, was used as a target in two atomic bomb tests at Bikini Atoll.
-Though "obselete," Pennsy survived the tests intact, however was now heavily irradiated.
+Though "old and obsolete," Pennsy survived the tests intact, however was now heavily irradiated.
 Since it was still afloat, Pennsylvania was used for radiation research until February 19, 1948 when it was towed out to sea and scuttled, bringing to an end 32 years of distinguished service.

 One of the last photos of the USS Pennsylvania as she is scuttled Image Retrieved From: visitpearlharbor.org |